 Kidney stones are hard deposits made of minerals and salts that form inside the kidneys.
-Stones in kidney are formed when there is less urine volume or more stone forming substance in urine or if both conditions are present. the stones usually originate in the kidneys but may be formed anywhere in the urinary tract (kidneys, ureters, bladder, urethra).
+Stones in the kidney are formed when there is less urine volume or more stone-forming substance in urine or if both conditions are present. the stones usually originate in the kidneys but may be formed anywhere in the urinary tract (kidneys, ureters, bladder, urethra).

 When urine becomes concentrated, there is stagnation of the flow.
 When there is stagnation, it’s easy for the minerals to stick together and crystalize to form stones.

 After being formed in the kidneys the stone may pass lower through the ureter to the bladder for expulsion along with the urine which is a painful process except the stone is a microlith and is smaller in size.

 - Dehydration may be a major risk factor in stone formation.

 - Medical conditions like gout, parathyroid dysfunction can also be associated with stone formation.

 - Excess supplements can also cause stone formation.

 - Production of less than a liter of urine in 24 hours.